ebcoop/rulesandpolicies/Rules.md

     a) loses any rights (except the right to vote) arising as a result of membership; and

-    b) is not entitled to a refund, rebate, relief or credit for membership fees paid, or payable, to the co- operative; and
+    b) is not entitled to a refund, rebate, relief or credit for membership fees paid, or payable, to the co-operative; and

     c) remains liable for any fine that may be imposed.